circleci/circleci-docs/jekyll/_cci2/env-vars.md

       - image: circleci/postgres:9.6
 ```

-See the [Writing Jobs with Steps](https://circleci.com/docs/2.0/configuration-reference/#docker--machine-executor) document for details of the specification for the `environment` key of the docker executor type.
+See the [Configuration Reference](https://circleci.com/docs/2.0/configuration-reference/#docker--machine-executor) document for details of the specification for the `environment` key of the docker executor type.

 ### Adding Environment Variables to a step: